Nirari-Technologies/ZirGoNium/Goals-and-Plans.md

 * No background/hidden state execution that wasn't done by the script developer.

 * Nested Ternary Expressions are illegal.
+* Custom types with builtin syntax + keywords allowable from Host using special parsing API.

+## Goals
 - Allows designers to build complex gameplay elements, define complex ai behaviors, create gameflow with minimal work from the software engineers.
 - Handles memory allocation/destruction behind the scenes
 - Does not crash the game when an error occurs